OneGameFoundation/docs/asset-bundle-laughing-panda-tutorial.md

 ![Panda Mesh Added](https://raw.githubusercontent.com/OneGameFoundation/docs/master/assets/screenshots-laughing-panda/screenshot-step4.png)

-**Step 7**: Attach the sound file, `panda-laugh`, to the Mesh Panda.
+**Step 7**: Attach the sound file, `panda-laugh.wav`, to the Mesh Panda.
 Add the sound file to the Panda as an Audio Source.
 In the right panel Inspector, you can see that the Mesh Panda model now has an Audio Source.

 ![Panda Sound File Added](https://raw.githubusercontent.com/OneGameFoundation/docs/master/assets/screenshots-laughing-panda/screenshot-step5.png)